testissimo/testissimo.github.io/documentation/articles/actions.md

 - having exactly one selected element (i.e. **_click_**, **_write_**) - if such action is invoked without having element(s) selected, the test run will stop and throw an error message.
 - having one or more elements selected (**_wait for element(s) exists_**)

-<br>In example, the following test will fail.
-Reason being having too many **a** elements selected.
+<br>As an example, the following test will fail.
+The reason being having too many **a** elements selected.
 To fix this test, increase the selector's specificity so that only one **a** element will be selected.
 ```
 # navigating to Google Search results after searching for "testissimo"
-do navigate to url: https://www.google.com/search?source=hp&ei=gqElXbb4LITMwQL82bboAQ&q=testissimo
+do navigate to URL: https://www.google.com/search?source=hp&ei=gqElXbb4LITMwQL82bboAQ&q=testissimo

 select: a
 do click